Summer Day Camp 2022 - West Neighbourhood House

 Where:

-Our Summer Day Camp will be based at Pope Francis Catholic School located at 319 Ossington Avenue, Toronto, ON”.
-We can keep the part about our trips and excursions.
+This year, our Summer Day Camp will be based at Holy Family Catholic School at 141 Close Avenue.
+We will also take part in some trips and excursions.

 When:

-This year, our camp will be running Monday to Friday from July 4th, 2022 – August 19th, 2022.
-Families can register for the weeks that they would like to their child(ren) to attend.
+This year, our camp will be running Monday to Friday from July 3rd, 2023 – August 25th, 2023.
+Families can register for the weeks that they would like their child(ren) to attend.

 Cost: